Back

 🏃 Pitch-ready is a must:

-Have your elevator pitch polished and to the point.
-Be clear on what makes your start-up unique, why users want it, how you’ve validated it, and have quick insights ready about the market you’re entering.
+Have your elevator pitch ready - and really, make it as short as possible.
+The shorter it is, the more time you’ll have for feedback or questions.
+Make sure it’s polished and to the point.
+Be clear about what makes your start-up unique, why users want it, how you’ve validated it, and be ready with key numbers and quick insights about the market you’re entering.
 You might only have one minute with someone important - make it count.

 Everyone is in networking mode.
 Source: AceON